-To change this default (for example, if you are using the NetWare DOS Requester, you need all of your drives mapped as DOS drives), use the DOS LASTDRIVE command in your workstation CONFIG.SYS file.
+To change this default (for example, if you are using the NetWare DOS Requester, you need all of your drives mapped as DOS drives), use the DOS lastdrive command in your workstation config.sys file.
+For example, enter lastdrive=z.